[Amended by Ord. No. 1686]

 - The Plan Commission of the Village of Whitefish Bay.

 A Historic Preservation Commission is hereby created, consisting of seven members, to serve in three-year staggered terms, with an acknowledged interest in historic preservation.
-If available in the community, one member should be a registered architect; one should be a historian; one should be a licensed real estate broker; one should be a member of the Whitefish Bay Historical Society; one shall be a Village Trustee and the remainder shall be citizen members.
+If available in the community, one member should be a registered architect; one should be a historian; one should be a licensed real estate broker; one should be a member of the Whitefish Bay Historical Society; and the remainder shall be citizen members.
 The Village President shall appoint the Commissioners subject to confirmation by the Village Board.

 For purposes of this article, a historic structure or historic site designation may be placed on any natural or improved site, including any building, improvement or structure located thereon, or any area of particular historic significance to the Village such as historic structures or sites, which: